 The bench of the Supreme Court, in this case, consisted of Justice A.M.
 Sapre and Justice Dinesh Maheshwari.
 They observed that in the cases of medical negligence the compensation provided should be adequate for the person seeking it.
+Mark Tiernan medical negligence solicitors will prepare the legal documents needed for the compensation.
 It should not be based on the financial conditions of the person.
 The poor and the people residing in rural areas must not be discriminated against.

 In this case of Shoda Devi v.
 DDU/ Ripon Hospital Shimla & Ors.
 The Apex court suggested the case of in the case of Alfred Benedict v.
 Manipal Hospital, where, for the reason of medical negligence, a 2-year-old girl developed gangrene in right arm which resulted in its amputation, this Court, considering the age of the child and her life-long suffering, be it her education or marriage prospects, awarded a lump sum of Rs.
 20, 00,000/- as compensation.

 The bench said that “The case of an injured and disabled person is pitiable and the feeling of hurt and helplessness enures every day.
 The support that is needed by a severely handicapped person comes at an enormous price.
 Not only on the victim but even more so on his family and attendants and destroys their equanimity.
 We can also visualize the anxiety of the complainant and his parents for the future after the latter.
 We have therefore computed the compensation keeping in mind that his brilliant career has been cut short.
 The compensation will ensure a steady and reasonable income to him for a time when he is unable to earn for himself.”

 Views on the decision of the National Tribunal